cyborg5/IRLib/README.txt

-DirecTV		Demonstrates additional protocol for DirecTV GIcable		Demonstrates additional protocol for GIcable used by Motorola cable boxes rcmm		Additional protocol Phillips RCMM used by AT&T U-Verse boxes
+DirecTV		Demonstrates additional protocol for DirecTV GIcable		Demonstrates additional protocol for GIcable used by Motorola cable boxes rcmm		Additional protocol Phillips RCMM used by AT&T U-Verse boxes pinoccio		Demo sketches for Pinoccio Scout platform using ATmega256RFR2
+		Arduino compatible platform.
+See readme.txt in pinoccio folder for details.
 Note: I did not port any of the other demo sketches although I may add IRTest later.
 The manuals directory contains:
 IRLibReference.docx	Reference manual in Microsoft Word format